 Myth #8: If I rear face my child, they will be less safe in a rear end collision.

 Fact: Only 4% of accidents are rear impact.
 The rest of the time car accidents are head on (72%) and side impact (24%).
 Even if your child is less protected in rear end collision (which as far as I know, has never been proven), it is such a small percentage that you would do better by making sure your child is best protected from head on collisions (by rear facing) which happen much more frequently.
 There is also something to say about the amount of energy involved.
 In a front impact accident cars are usually going at higher speeds and are very sudden resulting in a lot of impact on the body.
 Rear impact accidents are much slower and the cars are usually going the same direction which means less impact on the body.

-You can see that rear facing beyond the 1 year and 20 lbs law is safer.
+You can see that the benefits of extended rear facing beyond the 1 year and 20 lbs law are great.
 It might not be normal (yet!) but who cares about being normal anyway?
-It's not likely that you do, considering you are reading a crunchy blog!
-Besides wouldn't you rather be weird with better protected kids than normal?
+It’s not likely that you do, considering you are reading a crunchy blog!
+Besides wouldn’t you rather be weird with better protected kids than normal?
 At least consider rear facing until 2 years old.
-I mean that's the AAP's recommendation now, so you can at least throw that piece of trivia out to the nay-sayers when asked.
+I mean that’s the AAP’s recommendation now, so you can at least throw that piece of trivia out to the nay-sayers when asked.
 However, you might want to take things a bit further and do like the Swedes and rear face till 4 or 5 years old; their statistics are pretty hard to argue with!